Moki00/robofriends/README.md

 # robofriends
-Tutorial for udemy course - React
+I learned to create this by Andrei Neagoie on Udemy course - React

 To run the project:

 1. Clone this repo